-How Much Does It Cost to Live in Montreal
+How Much Does It Cost to Live in Montreal?

-Housing and Utilities Cost in Montreal
+Housing Costs in Montreal

-Given below is a table that lists down the average prices of different types of apartments, their rents, and their costs in three primary zones of the city of Montreal:
+Given below is a table that lists down the average prices of different types of apartments, their rents, and their costs in three primary zones of the city of Montreal

-Average Cost of Utilities
+Average Cost of Utilities in Montreal

 Of all the provinces of Canada, none has electricity prices that can beat Quebec.
 And being located in the same blessed province, being a resident of Montreal means ‘very’ affordable electricity bill.
 The monthly average rate is around 7.3 ¢/kWh.
 If your apartment or house is averagely consuming around 1000kWh, then your electric bill will come around $73.

 As for monthly home insurance rates, throughout the state of Quebec, it is determined by the value of the home.
 If you are living in a rented apartment or house, you will be paying around $16 to $68 (maximum) as your home insurance.
-But if you own property, consult the table below for the rates of insurance:
+But if you own property, consult the table below for the rates of insurance.